-At length M. Villebecque came forward to express his deep regret that the sudden and severe indisposition of Mlle.
+At length M. Villebecque came forward to express his deep regret that the sudden and severe indisposition of MIIe.
 Flora rendered it impossible for the company to proceed with the piece; but that the curtain would descend to rise again for the second and last piece announced.

 All this accordingly took place.
-The experienced performer who acted the heroines, now came forward and disported most jocundly.
+The experienced performer who acted the heroines now came forward and disported most jocundly.
 The failure of Flora had given fresh animation to her perpetual liveliness.
 She seemed the very soul of elegant frolic.
 In the last scene she figured in male attire; and in air, fashion, and youth, beat Villebecque out of the field.
-She looked younger than Coningsby when he went up to his grand-papa.
+She looked younger than Coningsby when he went up to his grandpapa.

-The comedy was over, the curtain fell, the audience much amused chattered brilliant criticism, and quitted the theatre to repair to the saloon where they were to be diverted to-night with Russian dances.
+The comedy was over, the curtain fell; the audience, much amused, chattered brilliant criticism, and quitted the theatre to repair to the saloon, where they were to be diverted tonight with Russian dances.
 Nobody thought of the unhappy Flora; not a single message to console her in her grief, to compliment her on what she had done, to encourage her future.
-And yet it was a season for a word of kindness; so at least thought one of the audience, as he lingered behind the hurrying crowd absorbed in their coming amusements.
+And yet it was a season for a word of kindness; so, at least, thought one of the audience, as he lingered behind the hurrying crowd, absorbed in their coming amusements.

-Coningsby had sat very near the stage; he had observed with great advantage and attention the countenance and movements of Flora from the beginning.
+Coningsby had sat very near the stage; he had observed, with great advantage and attention, the countenance and movements of Flora from the beginning.
 He was fully persuaded that her woe was genuine and profound.
-He had felt his eyes moist when she had wept.
-He recoiled from the cruelty and the callousness that, without the slightest symptom of sympathy, could leave a young girl who had been labouring for their amusement and who was suffering for her trial.
+He had felt his eyes moist when she wept.
+He recoiled from the cruelty and the callousness that, without the slightest symptom of sympathy, could leave a young girl who had been labouring for their amusement, and who was suffering for her trial.

 He got on the stage, ran behind the scenes, and asked for Mlle.
 Flora.
 They pointed to a door; he requested permission to enter.
-Flora was sitting at a table with her face resting on her hands.
+Flora was sitting at a table, with her face resting on her hands.
 Villebecque was there, resting on the edge of the tall fender, and still in the dress in which he had performed in the last piece.

-"I took the liberty," said Coningsby, "of inquiring after Mlle.
-Flora;" and then advancing to her, who had raised her head, he added: "I am sure my grandfather must feel much indebted to you, Mademoiselle, for making such exertions when you were suffering under so much indisposition."
+'I took the liberty,' said Coningsby, 'of inquiring after MIIe.
+Flora;' and then advancing to her, who had raised her head, he added, 'I am sure my grandfather must feel much indebted to you, Mademoiselle, for making such exertions when you were suffering under so much indisposition.'

-"This is very amiable of you, sir," said the young lady, looking at him with earnestness.
+'This is very amiable of you, sir,' said the young lady, looking at him with earnestness.

-"Mademoiselle has too much sensibility," said Villebecque, making an observation by way of diversion.
+'Mademoiselle has too much sensibility,' said Villebecque, making an observation by way of diversion.

-"And yet that must be the soul of fine acting," said Coningsby; "I look forward all look forward with great interest to the next occasion on which you will favour us."
+'And yet that must be the soul of fine acting,' said Coningsby; 'I look forward, all look forward, with great interest to the next occasion on which you will favour us.'

-"Never!" said La Petite in a plaintive tone; "oh, I hope, never!"
+'Never!' said La Petite, in a plaintive tone; 'oh, I hope, never!'

-"Mademoiselle is not aware at this moment," said Coningsby, "how much her talent is appreciated.
-I assure you, sir," he added, turning to Villebecque, "I heard but one opinion, but one expression of gratification at her feeling and her fine taste."
+'Mademoiselle is not aware at this moment,' said Coningsby, 'how much her talent is appreciated.
+I assure you, sir,' he added, turning to Villebecque, 'I heard but one opinion, but one expression of gratification at her feeling and her fine taste.'

-"The talent is hereditary," said Villebecque.
+'The talent is hereditary,' said Villebecque.

-"Indeed you have reason to say so," said Coningsby.
+'Indeed you have reason to say so,' said Coningsby.

-"Pardon; I was not thinking of myself.
+'Pardon; I was not thinking of myself.
 My child reminded me so much of another this evening.
 But that is nothing.
-I am glad you are here, sir, to re-assure Mademoiselle."
+I am glad you are here, sir, to reassure Mademoiselle.'

-"I came only to congratulate her, and to lament, for our sakes as well as her own, her indisposition."
+'I came only to congratulate her, and to lament, for our sakes as well as her own, her indisposition.'

-"It is not indisposition," said La Petite in a tone, with her eyes fixed on the table.
+'It is not indisposition,' said La Petite, in a low tone, with her eyes cast down.